 Problem Description

-Given an m x n board of characters and a list of strings words, return all words on the board.
-Each word must be constructed from letters of sequentially adjacent cells, where adjacent cells are horizontally or vertically neighboring.
-The same letter cell may not be used more than once in a word.
+Given an m x n board of characters and a list of unique words, return all words from the list that can be formed by letters on the board.
+Each word must be constructed from letters of sequentially adjacent cells (horizontally or vertically), and the same cell may not be used more than once in a word.

 Key Insights